 - Encourage students to be intellectually curious especially about the world around them and how power operates in it.

-- Develop transferable skills, such oracy and essay writing skills.
+- Develop transferable skills, such as oratory and essay writing skills.

 - Produce students who are critical thinkers and can evaluate arguments through an appreciation of alternative perspectives on key issues.

 - Develop students who are confident enough and passionate enough to take Politics at university.

 At A Level we follow the Edexcel Politics specification.
 In Year 12 pupils explore the key features of domestic British politics and in Year 13 they combine a study of modern political ideologies with an exploration of global politics.

 |UK Politics||UK Government||Comparative Politics|

 - Politics Society run by Sixth Form students

 - Online seminars and websites